tryscer/flock/flock-music.md

 ​	"It's just a matter," says Eleanore, "of looking through the clubs right here in Shockoe Bottom."
 ​	"Pfft," says the newspaper man.
 "Good luck doing that."

 We leave the train station, deep in discussion.
 I feel like we're a crack team of detectives, hot after the prey.
-The sun has already disappeared behind the dilapidated and grey blocks of buildings surrounding the station.
-On the face of a big warehouse in front of us, the logo and hexagonal design of Buzz Cigarettes is peeling on the bricks, twenty feet in the air.
+The sun has already disappeared behind the dilapidated blocks of buildings surrounding the station, their grey made more miserable in the lilac sky.
+On the face of a big warehouse in front of us, the hexagon logo of Buzz Cigarettes is peeling on the bricks, twenty feet in the air.
 A stray dog is sleeping in an abandoned parking lot.
 ​​​
-At the bottom of the stairs sits a beggar in a gray, dirty suit and white flannel wrapped around his eyes, like a refugee.
+At the bottom of the stairs, in the shadow of the Richmond - Petersburg Turnpike, sits a beggar in a gray, dirty suit and white flannel wrapped around his eyes, like a refugee.
 Around his neck he's hung a cardboard sign, painted in greasy ink: "BLINDED IN OKINAWA."
 He's shaking the coins in his tin cup to a rhythm and whistling along to it. ​
 ​	Cindy goes over.
 ​	"Excuse me," she says.
 ​	The beggar whistles.